Sanglorian/orcus/Orcus Rulebook - current.md

 In this variant, instead of five alignments there are nine.

 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward society and order (lawful, chaotic, or neutral).
 Thus, nine distinct alignments define the possible combinations.
 These brief summaries of the nine alignments describe the typical behavior of a creature with that alignment.
 Individuals might vary significantly from that typical behavior, and few people are perfectly and consistently faithful to the precepts of their alignment.

 - **Lawful good (LG)** creatures can be counted on to do the right thing as expected by society.
 - **Neutral good (NG)** folk do the best they can to help others according to their needs.
 - **Chaotic good (CG)** creatures act as their conscience directs, with little regard for what others expect.
-Copper dragons,  many elves, and unicorns are chaotic good.
 - **Lawful neutral (LN)** individuals act in accordance with law, tradition, or personal codes.
 - **Neutral (N)** or **True neutral (TN)** is the alignment of those who prefer to steer clear of moral questions and don’t take sides, doing what seems best at the time.
 - **Chaotic neutral (CN)** creatures follow their whims, holding their personal freedom above all else.
 - **Lawful evil (LE)** creatures methodically take what they want, within the limits of a code of tradition, loyalty, or order.
 - **Neutral evil (NE)** is the alignment of those who do whatever they can get away with, without compassion or qualms.
 - **Chaotic evil (CE)** creatures act with arbitrary violence, spurred by their greed, hatred, or bloodlust.

 ## Languages